harrisonlab/phytophthora/README.md

 Scripts used in the analysis of Phytophthora genomes

-ands used during analysis of the neonectria_ditissima genome.
-Note - all this work was performed in the directory: /home/groups/harrisonlab/project_files/neonectria_ditissima
+ands used during analysis of phytophthora genomes.
+Note - all this work was performed in the directory: /home/groups/harrisonlab/project_files/idris

 The following is a summary of the work presented in this Readme:
 Data organisation: